Squatting in England and Wales: "Not a movement"

 The tabloid press, meanwhile, was portraying squatting as a political threat.
 What may have "started as a desperate resort by the genuine homeless", was now spreading rapidly at the direction of "extremist political groups" – Piers Corbyn, of the Squatters Action Group – was profiled as "a Marxist" – for whom "anybody's home" could be a target.
 While they were sufficiently concerned to infiltrate and monitor the squatting scene, this was not the view of Special Branch: squatting, they concluded, did "not exist as movement".

 Various organisations purported to speak on behalf of the estimated 30,000 squatters in the capital (a majority of the 50,000 thought to be in the England and Wales as a whole): the Squatters Action Group, the London Squatters Union and the All London Squatters Federation.
 But Special Branch found that the "real activists" in these organisations were "limited to not more than about a dozen persons", and that the largest political tendency among squatters were the anarchists whom they judged to be neither a "unifying", nor – excepting those with "affiliations to Iberia or South America" – a particularly challenging, force.

 Squatting did figure in contemporary anarchist thinking.
 Colin Ward, who in 1971 had become Education Officer for the Town and Country Planning Association, provided the practice with a philosophical and political defence in Housing: an anarchist approach (1976).
 At the end of the decade he was part of a collective that included, among others, Corbyn, Ann Pettitt, Steve Platt and Christian Wolmar, that produced Squatting, the real story, a compendium of articles offering insider knowledge primarily of the London squatting scene.

 Of the squatters organisations founded in the 1970s, the east-London based Advisory Service for Squatters (1975) survives.
-The A.S.S. publishes the Squatters Handbook, now in its 15th (2024) Freedom Press edition, which both serves as a guide for how and where to squat and explains the legal issues involved.
+The A.S.S. publishes the Squatters Handbook, now in its 15th (2024) Freedom Press edition.
+It serves as a guide for how and where to squat and explains the legal issues involved.